 Overview

-Church Island (Irish: Inis Uasal, “Island of the Nobles”) sits in the clear, emerald‑tinted waters of Lough Currane opposite the village of Waterville.
-Part of the Wild Atlantic Way, the tiny, uninhabited island is a quiet stop for anglers, walkers and anyone interested in early‑medieval monastic life.
+Church Island (Irish: Inis Uasal, meaning “Island of the Nobles”) sits in the clear, emerald waters of Lough Currane, directly opposite the village of Waterville.
+Part of the Wild Atlantic Way, this tiny, uninhabited island is a quiet stop for anglers, walkers, and visitors drawn to early-medieval monastic life.
+Reaching it requires a short boat ride or paddle across the lake, which immediately sets the tone for a visit: unhurried, reflective, and steeped in centuries of quiet devotion.

 History

 The island’s graveyard contains eleven cross slabs and several pillar stones, many bearing intricate interlace motifs typical of Irish Romanesque art.
-A carved sandstone block, dated to the 12th century, depicts a musician playing a bowed lyre – a design reminiscent of the famed Porta de la Gloria in Santiago de Compostela, hinting at the island’s connections to wider European ecclesiastical art.
+A carved sandstone block, dated to the 12th century, depicts a musician playing a bowed lyre.
+This design shares striking similarities with carvings on the Porta de la Gloria in Santiago de Compostela, hinting at the island’s connections to wider European ecclesiastical networks.

 What to See & Do

-- 12th‑century Romanesque church – The stone nave, though roofless, still displays the characteristic rounded arches and sturdy walls of Romanesque architecture.
-Look for the faint outlines of the original doorway and the surviving chancel.
+- 12th-century Romanesque church – The stone nave, though roofless, still displays characteristic rounded arches and sturdy walls.
+Look closely at the faint outlines of the original doorway and the surviving chancel.

-- Beehive huts – The dry‑stone cells are a hallmark of Irish monastic life.
-The sun‑aligned hut offers a subtle yet fascinating example of how the monks integrated natural cycles into their spiritual practice.
+- Beehive huts – These dry-stone cells are a hallmark of Irish monastic life.
+The sun-aligned hut offers a fascinating example of how the monks integrated natural cycles into their daily spiritual practice.

 - Carved sandstone lyre – Though weather-worn, the depiction of a bowed lyre remains discernible, underscoring cultural exchange between Irish and continental monastic centres.

-- Scenic lake views – From the island’s modest shoreline you can enjoy panoramic vistas across Lough Currane, with Waterville’s shoreline and the distant Skellig Coast framing the horizon.
+- Scenic lake views – From the island’s modest shoreline, you can take in panoramic vistas across Lough Currane, with the village shoreline and the distant Skellig Coast framing the horizon.

 Practical Information